ramonaharrison/ramonaharrison.github.io/_posts/2015-05-08-android-basics.md

 {% endhighlight %}

-The View can then be located inside an Activity:
+The View can then be located inside an Activity by its ID:

 {% highlight java %}